rurbin3/ZKit-Framework/README.md

 Do you like ZKit ??
 If so [donate](https://github.com/000Zer000/ZKit-Framework/blob/master/README.md#donating) to show your love to hacking and

-Be in **OUR HEROES** list in readme with your favorite sentence .see your self on top or you can star this project to show your support.you can watch this repo for getting
+Be in [OUR HEROES](https://github.com/000Zer000/ZKit-Framework/README.md#our-heroes) list in readme with your favorite sentence .see your self on top or you can star this project to show your support.you can watch this repo for getting

 notification for amazing changes .
+## Our Heros

+**LAVAlAnDsS Have Donated** .
+He/She have donated 0.000577919 XBT (At the time of writing 6.50 USD) .
+And His/Her Sentence : **We shall try to change the world we cant wait for someone to do this**

+Do you want to be in Our Heros List ? you can [donate](https://github.com/000Zer000/ZKit-Framework/README.md#donating) too .

 ## ZKit will be able to